maissaninc/kidjs/README.md

 # Kid.js

-Kid.js is a framework designed to make JavaScript more accessible for children and beginner programmers.
-It eliminates the need to first understand the DOM and provides helper functions that simplify many of the browser APIs.
+Kid.js is a framework designed to make JavaScript more accessible for kids and beginner programmers.
+It eliminates the need to first understand the DOM and provides functions to create drawings, animations and simple games.

 ## Usage